 The objects in the scenery of Illusion of Home are pointing towards ideas of home and nomadism and have haptic qualities at their core: they are all in part textile.
 Its centrepiece is a curtain, dividing the room between public and private – concealing and revealing at the same time, the gaze is pulled towards it.

 The curtain is variable in nature and consists of multiple patterns and layers of varying density and opacity, which can be adapted and modified with magnetic fixtures.
 The division of the curtain into two halves allows entering at the threshold between inside and outside.
 The patterns have been algorithmically generated and digitally printed.

 Trio – the series of interactive lamps which inhabits the space of Illusion of Home are figurative worm-like creatures, with a soft textile-like surface.
 In their rest position they are off, once you topple them over they slowly start to glow, until they are put back to sleep again.
-Each of the three lamps has a different geometric body and demands a different way of interaction.
+As a wirless charging system is implemented, there is no need to use a cable.
+Each lamp has a different geometric body and demands a different way of interaction.

 The carpet has three different pile heights which modulate its geometric shapes and give them depth.
 It is entirely hand tufted out of New Zealand wool and has been realised in cooperation with Elisabeth Kaetzl and Carpt.

 Trio has been on display at Villa Noailles as part of the 15th Design Parade Hyères 2021.

 The carpet has been nominated for the shortlist of the Young Talent Award ein&zwanzig 2019 as part of the German Design Council.